0 Items in Your Cart

 Furniture Manufacturing Workers

 Furniture manufacturing draws on the skills of many different workers, including furniture designers, woodworkers, assemblers, finishers, hand carvers, upholsterers, cabinetmakers, and finished-stock inspectors.
-The process usually begins with furniture designers, who translate their ideas into blueprints, shop drawings, or similar plans from which the pieces of furniture will be created.
+The process usually begins with furniture designers, who translate their ideas into blueprints, shop drawings, computer-aided designs, or similar plans from which the pieces of furniture will be created.

 Once the designs have been completed, woodworkers cut and shape the components that will be used to produce such furniture pieces as tables, chairs, beds, and dressers.
 Working from blueprints or supervisors' orders, woodworkers use power saws, planers, lathes, and other machinery.
 After all lumber, plywood, and other wood products have been shaped, woodworkers inspect the dimensions of the pieces, use hand tools to trim them if necessary, and then sand them.
 While some pieces move on to the assembly department, others are sent to be decoratively carved.

 Hand carvers carve ornamental designs, such as scrolls and stylized leaves and flowers, into wood furniture parts.
 Some create their own designs; most carvers, however, work from sketches furnished by an architect, furniture designer, or customer.
 Drawing the design to scale, carvers transfer the outline to the wood by tracing it with carbon paper and a stylus.
 Then they clamp the wood piece in a vise and rough out the design, using a chisel, mallet, jigsaw, and router.
 The rough design is then trimmed and refined with precision hand and power tools, and the carved part is sent on to be included in the assembly process.